|

 Gwaii Haanas National Park Reserve is a very large, very remote and very difficult area to access.
 The itinerary must always be flexible and adapt to weather conditions, logistical challenges and the interests of each group.
-We always endeavor to provide you with the safest, most interesting and time effective trip possible.
+We always endeavour to provide you with the safest, most interesting and time effective trip possible.
 Primarily because of the large distances involved, all trips travel either north to south or south to north.
 In order to accomplish this, guests begin their trip by flying from Queen Charlotte City to a destination point in either the northern or southern reaches of the park.
 The full six-day trip will then be capped off by another "flight seeing" trip returning guests directly to Queen Charlotte City on the morning of their seventh day.

 We try to get going fairly early in the day to make the most of our time in Gwaii Haanas (i.e., up at 7 to 7:30 and away by 8:30).
 We travel, relax, explore and prepare meals together.
 We'll be stopping several times a day to go ashore and experience the rich natural and cultural points of interest in Gwaii Haanas or to kayak for a few hours in a quiet bay or along an interesting reef.
 At the end of our travels for the day we find a quiet anchorage, prepare our evening meal and perhaps go for a paddle to absorb the peace and tranquility of this magical place.